acvigue/acvigue/README.md

 I'm a student at Purdue studying Computer Science with a focus on embedded engineering.

+Currently, I'm reverse engineering the service port on the newer Jura espresso machines.
+Why?
+Because I can.

 > I just finished my WiFi Nixie Clock project!
 Read the project writeup [here](https://vigue.me/posts/nixie-clock)!

 Some of my recent projects include: